uchia-itachi/aibt-inventory/README.md

     synatx: create database aibt;<br/>
   enter into database;<br/>
     syntax: use aibt;<br/>
-    now go to project.database and open the databse.js and enter ur mysql username and password<br/>
+    now go to project/database and open the databse.js and enter ur mysql username and password<br/>
     var con = mysql.createConnection({<br/>
     host: "localhost",<br/>
     user: "yoursqlusername",         //if you have not set mysql user name type "root"<br/>